akt00/rust-string-guide/README.md

 > A String is stored as a vector of bytes (Vec\<u8\>), but guaranteed to always be a valid UTF-8 sequence.
 String is heap allocated, growable and not null terminated. \
 &str is a slice (&[u8]) that always points to a valid UTF-8 sequence, and can be used to view into a String, just like &[T] is a view into Vec<T>.

-This basically means String is a Vec\<u8\> container which contains UTF-8 characters allocated on heap, and &str is a view over a string object.
+This basically means String is a Vec\<u8\> container which contains UTF-8 characters allocated on heap, and &str is a view over a str primitive object.
 In other words, String owns the object itself while &str references the object.

 Bellow, s1 is allocated on heap with String::from method. s2 is a string view over a string literal which is directory embedded in the binary.